Have you ever heard of the power of now?

 Well, it turned out that she had a crush on me as well, and she actually wrote me a valentine’s letter one day asking me to be her girlfriend.
 What did I do?
 I was too afraid to actually tell her that I liked her as well, so I didn’t do anything.
 Nothing at all.
 I continued to ignore and hide from her (and every other girl) like I was doing all along anyway since I was too shy.

 For your information, I was about 8 years old at the time.
 I’ve since learned to laugh about this memory, but in the months following this event, my life was filled with regret.
 I couldn’t sleep at night, because I hated myself for not having the guts to actually talk to this girl.

 You probably think this is a silly example, but I hope you see the point I’m trying to make here:

-- That regret is then eating away at our mental health
+- This regret is then eating away at our mental health.

 - If you allow that regret to keep your thoughts in the past (I should have done …..), then you’re keeping yourself from finding happiness in the future.

 That’s why the final tip of this article is to not be afraid to take risks in the future.